What are the risk factors for kidney cancer?

 The risk of kidney cancer is higher in people with high blood pressure.
 Some studies have suggested that certain medicines used to treat high blood pressure may raise the risk of kidney cancer, but it is hard to tell if it’s the condition or the medicine (or both) that may be the cause of the increased risk.

-Phenacetin, once a popular non-prescription pain reliever, has been linked to renal cell cancer in the past.
+Phenacetin: Once a popular non-prescription pain reliever, this drug has been linked to RCC in the past.
 Because this medicine has not been available in the United States for over 20 years, this no longer appears to be a major risk factor.

-Diuretics: Some studies have suggested that diuretics (water pills) may be linked to a small increase in the risk of renal cell carcinoma.
+Diuretics: Some studies have suggested that diuretics (water pills) may be linked to a small increase in the risk of RCC.
 It is not clear whether the cause is the drugs or the high blood pressure they treat.
-If you need diuretics, you should take them.
-You shouldn't avoid them to try to reduce the risk of kidney cancer.
+If you need to take diuretics, don’t avoid them to try to reduce the risk of kidney cancer.

 Advanced kidney disease

-People with advanced kidney disease, especially those needing dialysis, have a higher risk of renal cell carcinoma.
+People with advanced kidney disease, especially those needing dialysis, have a higher risk of RCC.
 Dialysis is a treatment used to remove toxins from your body if the kidneys do not work properly.

-African Americans have a slightly higher rate of renal cell cancer.
+African Americans and American Indians/Alaska Natives have slightly higher rates of RCC than do whites.
 The reasons for this are not clear.